-Dr. Joseph Akins is a professor, composer, pianist and keyboard player, and has been involved with music all his life.
-He played in his family’s country band as a child, toured with rock bands after high school, and studied with great jazz educators in college.
-He has taught a variety of music and recording classes at the college level, has composed original music for multiple albums and films, and has performed in venues from small homes to the amazing Grand Ole Opry.
+Dr. Joseph Akins is a professor, composer, pianist and keyboard player, and has been deeply involved with music all his life.
+He performed professionally in his family’s country-rock band as a child, toured with classic pop-rock bands after high school, and studied with the best jazz educators while in college.
+Since, Joseph has taught a variety of music and recording classes at the college level, has composed original music for multiple albums and films, and has performed hundreds of concerts from the smallest venue to the amazing Grand Ole Opry.

-Today, Joseph divides his time between teaching for the Department of Recording Industry at Middle Tennessee State University, composing and recording music, playing concerts and programming synthesizers.
-At MTSU, he teaches synthesis, MIDI and film scoring.
-As an award-winning recording artist, he promotes his self-released albums of instrumental music that feature him as a pianist, composer, and producer.
+Today, Joseph divides his time between teaching for the Department of Recording Industry at Middle Tennessee State University, and composing, recording and performing his original music.
+As a tenured professor at MTSU, he teaches music production and film scoring, and as an award-winning billboard-charting recording artist, he promotes his seven self-released albums of instrumental music, which can be found at www.josephakins.com.

 2017: Into the Flow

 - Number 9 on the Billboard Chart for New Age Albums

 - Number 11 on the Zone Music Reporter Top 100 Radio Airplay